FWS / Dave Menke

 Food and Survival Strategies

 Magpies are omnivorous with a liking for meat.
-In truth, they will eat almost anything: They probe the soil for earthworms and insects; they catch flying insects on the wing; they rob other bird's nests of eggs and young; and they eat road-killed animals.
+In truth, they will eat almost anything: They probe the soil for earthworms and insects; they catch flying insects on the wing; they rob other birds' nests of eggs and young; and they eat road-killed animals.
 When things get scarce, they feed on old berries or seeds that have been left on plants.
 Magpies cache food in small pits dug into the soil.
 In this way, they prepare for harsh winter times ahead.
 They travel and nest in groups, known as colonies.
-The colonies help to provide safety in numbers, but with the numbers comes an ever-present competition for available resources.
+The colonies help to provide safety in numbers, but with the numbers come an ever-present competition for available resources.

 Reproduction and Young